M66B/FairEmail/FAQ.md

 * View network connections (ACCESS_NETWORK_STATE): to monitor internet connectivity changes
 * Run at startup (RECEIVE_BOOT_COMPLETED): to start monitoring on device start

+<a name="FAQ4"></a>
+**(4) What are operations?**

+The low priority status bar notification shows the number of pending operations, which can be:

+* Mark message as seen/unseen in remote folder
+* Add message to remote folder
+* Move message to another remote folder
+* Delete message from remote folder
+* Send message

+<a name="FAQ5"></a>
+**(5) What happens if a message could not be sent?**

+If a message could not be sent, it will be placed in the drafts folder again.

 <br>

 If you have another question, you can use [this forum](https://forum.xda-developers.com/).